salla-relx/Atlassian/README.md

-# Elsevier this is regarding the github learning
+# Elsevier this is regarding the github learning. github is code hosting platform for developers